 Elections Canada at 100

-A lot has changed in the last 100 years.
+A lot has changed over 100 years.
 Elections Canada has an expanded role with new tasks and responsibilities.
 The agency can now combine decades of experience with ideas that look to the future.

 Canadians may be less familiar with some of this work, much of which happens behind-the-scenes and between elections.
 At any given time, a network of dedicated experts is working to ensure Elections Canada can provide Canadians with trusted, democratic elections in the 21st century.